 Protect yourself.
 Ask your divorce lawyer to make sure that your divorce agreement clearly specifies what money is intended for child support payments and what money is intended for spousal support or for other purposes.

 Q: If the Internal Revenue Service has questions for you regarding child support or the dependent child exemption, where can you turn for help?

-A: Speak to an experienced Long Beach divorce lawyer who can address your concerns regarding child support and any other topic that may arise in a divorce proceeding.
+A: Speak to an experienced Oceanside divorce lawyer who can address your concerns regarding child support and any other topic that may arise in a divorce proceeding.

 If the IRS has questions about child support, contact your attorney for the advice you’ll need.

 WHAT SHOULD YOU LOOK FOR IN A DIVORCE ATTORNEY?

 Whether your financial situation is modest or affluent, it is imperative to be advised and represented by a trustworthy divorce attorney who fully understands how your taxes will be affected by a California divorce.

 Most family lawyers answer these types of tax-and-divorce questions routinely, and your attorney will be happy to address your concerns.

 Divorces and taxes can both be quite intimidating.
 Together, they can present anyone with almost overwhelming personal challenges.